-Combining monthly payments could get you one step closer to bing debt-free.
+Combining monthly payments could get you one step closer to being debt-free.

 Important Disclosure.
 Please Read Carefully.